CLizardi/mars_news_and_weather_data_analysis/README.md

 Which months have the lowest and highest atmospheric pressure on Mars?
 About how many terrestrial (Earth) days exist in a Martian year?

-# Conclusion
+# Lessons Learned
-This project demonstrates the use of web scraping and data analysis techniques to retrieve and analyze news and weather data from websites.
-The results of the analysis provide insights into the conditions on Mars, and the project can be expanded to include additional data sources or analysis techniques as desired.
+In this project, we learned about the application of web scraping and data analysis techniques to retrieve and analyze news and weather data from websites.
+We gained practical experience in using libraries such as BeautifulSoup and Pandas to extract information and perform analysis.
+Additionally, we learned about the importance of data cleaning and preprocessing in order to obtain accurate and meaningful results.
+Overall, this project provided a hands-on opportunity to apply skills in data retrieval and analysis, and highlights the potential of such techniques to uncover valuable insights from online information.